Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         Regulations;
     d)  All fraudulent acts in the issuance and use of diplomas, certificates and certifications are strictly prohibited;
-    d)  Ensure publicity and transparency in the issuance of diplomas, certificates and certifications.
+    đ)  Ensure publicity and transparency in the issuance of diplomas, certificates and certifications.
 2. Decentralization, delegation of authority to manage the issuance of diplomas, certificates, and certifications